Configure a Linux Python app for Azure App Service

 • Commands in the SSH session appear to be cut off: The editor might not be word-wrapping commands, but they should still run correctly.

-• Static assets don't appear in a Django app: Ensure that you've enabled the WhiteNoise module.
+• Static assets don't appear in a Django app: Ensure that you have enabled the WhiteNoise module.